wenext-limited/pr-agent/docs/docs/tools/compliance.md

 ### Setting Up Custom Compliance

-Each compliance is defined in a YAML file, as follows:
+Each compliance is defined in a YAML file as follows:
 - `title`: Used to provide a clear name for the compliance
 - `compliance_label`: Used  to automatically generate labels for non-compliance issues
 - `objective`, `success_criteria`, and `failure_criteria`: These fields are used to clearly define what constitutes compliance